livioribeiro/selva/docs/configuration.md

 ### Typed settings

-Since `strictyaml` is used to parse the yaml files, all values `str`s.
-However, we can use `pydantic` and Selva dependency injection system to provide access to the settings in a typed manner:
+Configuration loaded from are all `dict`s.
+However, we can use `pydantic` and Selva dependency injection system to provide access to settings in a more typed manner:

 === "application.py"